Referred to as low carb, high fat low carb, and ketogenic, a keto diet is one that is low in carbohydrates.

 We've rounded up some of the best vegetarian recipes that will help you stay on track and take some of the work out of meal planning.

 Best Vegetarian Ketogenic Recipes

-And don't get me started on macaroni and cheese.
+And don't get me started on mac and cheese.
 But that's lunch and dinner, and we'll get to that later.

 For breakfast, I was an avocado toast person all the way.
 But guess what?
 You can still have that avocado.